genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 sequences or other contaminations of the library.

 A bias at the beginning of the reads is common for RNA-Seq data.
-This occurs during RNA-seq library preparation, when “random” primers are annealed to the start of sequences.
+This occurs during RNA-seq library preparation, when "random" primers are annealed to the start of sequences.
 These primers are not truly random, and it leads to a variation at the  beginning of the reads.